Disney Fairies: Theme park attractions

+In 2024, Fairy Tinker Bell's Busy Buggies, an outdoor ride attraction, opened as part of the Fantasy Springs themed area in Tokyo DisneySea.The spinning tracked ride is themed after the Tinker Bell film series.
+Guests experience a fairy-sized perspective as they travel in their 4-seater buggy through Pixie Hollow.
+The 2-minute ride takes guests through various seasonal locations throughout Pixie Hollow, as they 'help' Tinker Bell deliver parcels and packages.
+Guests encounter various audio-animatronics of the fairies from the films along the way.

-Video game
+Video games

+Pixie Hollow

 Pixie Hollow was an MMOG created by The Walt Disney Company and released September 8, 2008.
 The game was free to play online, however a subscription was needed to have access to things for members only.
 The website was based partly on the Disney fairy books written by Gail Carson Levine.
 Free members could create a female Fairy or male Sparrow Man avatar who each came with a small selection of furnishings to decorate a virtual room.
 Players were able to interact with others and have access to both 'speed' chat with pre-selected phrases and full chat where they can type their messages.
 They could also play various "Talent Games" or fairy-themed mini-games, found in the various meadows and forests of Pixie Hollow.
 The game used organic materials as a virtual currency for players to shop.
 Players could also play games and visit places to earn badges that they could see in their "leaf journal," which also served as a handbook and inventory.
 Players could purchase a monthly, semi-annual or annual membership.
 The membership included: Clothing, furniture, access to the ballroom and a hair salon with a spa.

 You could also purchase Pixie Diamonds.
 Members were granted an allowance of Pixie Diamonds (once a month).
 People who were not members were able to buy clothing, but they had to use Pixie Diamonds.
 In January 2012, "Pixie Diamonds" were introduced, an in-game currency that could be purchased with real-world money and used to buy or upgrade items without an active membership.
 Though the website was geared towards young girls, on April 22, 2010, the game introduced a male character named Slate; he was referred to as a "sparrow man" rather than a male fairy.

 On August 20, 2013, it was announced that Pixie Hollow would be closing on September 19, 2013.
 All the fairies were given unlimited access to the world until the closing date.

+Other games

+The video game Disney Magic Kingdoms includes Tinker Bell, Queen Clarion, Vidia, Rosseta, Silvermist and Periwinkle as playable characters, as well as Pixie Hollow as attraction.

+In Disney Dreamlight Valley are included several items based on the Disney Fairies franchise.